MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec.md

     ![Screenshot showing authorize github oauth.](media/connect-github-authorize-app.png)

 1. Back in the Defender for Cloud Apps console, you should receive a message that GitHub was successfully connected.

+1. Work with your GITHUB organization owner to grant organization access to the oAuth app created.
+Organization owner has to navigate to **Organization Settings** -> **Integrations** -> **Third-party access** for granting access.

+ > [!NOTE]
+ >
+ > Organization owner will find the request from oAuth app only post connecting GITHUB to Defender for Cloud Apps.

 1. Make sure the connection succeeded by clicking **Test API**.